The Babysitter: Killer Queen is 2020 American comedy horror feature film and a sequel to The Babysitter (2015), which premiered on Netflix in 2017.

 “ …Killer Queen is simply less competently made than the first movie in every way, something that’s amplified by its less engaging story.
 The first film had the benefit of simplicity—pretty people in a house dying in extreme ways—and Weaving’s fun performance.
 This one is rushed and haphazard from beginning to end, from its more nonsensical story to some truly choppy editing…” RogerEbert.com

-“The horror part of this horror/comedy takes a little while to get in gear, and the latter portion aims squarely for the lowest common denominator from the start; VD and masturbation are brought up within the first 10 minutes.
-Every generation needs its cheeseball raunch comedies, I guess, and perhaps undiscriminating teenagers will dig this stuff.”
+“The horror part of this horror/comedy takes a little while to get in gear, and the latter portion aims squarely for the lowest common denominator from the start […] Every generation needs its cheeseball raunch comedies, I guess, and perhaps undiscriminating teenagers will dig this stuff.”
 Rue Morgue

 The Babysitter: Killer Queen premiered on Netflix on September 10th 2020.